TypeScript typeof Operator

 // }

-In the example above, v_useris used in a variable declared with the const keyword.
-Therefore, it needs to be assigned a value, so it returns 'object', which indicates the runtime type of user.
-However, typeof, used after the type keyword, returns the type of the typescript.
+In the example above, v_user is declared with the const keyword.
+Since it needs to be assigned a value, it returns 'object', which is the runtime type of user.
+However, when typeof is used after the type keyword, it returns the TypeScript type.

-Typeofshould only be used to extract a type from a value.
-If you use it on something that is already a type, you will get an error.
+typeof should only be used to extract types from values.
+Using it on something that's already a type will result in an error.

 tsx